Weight Loss Surgery FAQs

 - The FDA has approved Lap Band Surgery for patients with BMI of 30-35 and an obesity related disease.
 However, insurance plans may not pay for your lap band surgery if your BMI is between 30 and 35.

-Q: What are my surgical options at the Augusta University Obesity & Metabolism?
+Q: What are my surgical options at the Augusta University Center for Obesity & Metabolism?

 A: Our team will work with you to determine which surgical procedure is best for you.
 Options include: